 Pool Cleaner

 Several intelligent pool technologies for lap pools allow automatic monitoring and cleaning.
-It will cost you more but will serve you well in the long run.
+It will cost you more but serve you well in the long run.
 Also, it will help in saving a lot of time and effort, which would otherwise be spent on these chores.

 1. Automated Pumps